Edmonton Light Rail Transit System, Canada

 Signalling and communications systems

-"Edmonton Light Rail Transit (LRT) system is a pilot light rail transit network in Edmonton in Alberta, Canada."
+“Edmonton Light Rail Transit (LRT) system was originally developed as a pilot light rail transit network in Edmonton in Alberta, Canada.”

+Thales was awarded the signaling contract for the North LRT expansion in July 2011.
 AECOM was awarded a $35.5m contract by the city of Edmonton in September 2011 to render preliminary engineering design services for the Southeast and West LRT expansions.
-The work will begin in 2012 and is expected to be completed in September 2013.
+The service was expected to begin in 2014.
+AECOM also provided design, project management and engineering services for the North LRT expansion project.